dmorse/pscfpp/README.md

   - Thin polymer films

-The mask and external field features are used in pscf_pc to implement simulations of thin films.
-A mask is used to constrain a polymer material to a slit within a periodic supercell, and localized external fields are used to represent selective interactions with the top and bottom surfaces.
+The mask and external field features are used in pscf_pc to implement simulations of thin films - A mask is used to constrain a polymer material to a slit within a periodic supercell, and localized external fields are used to represent selective interactions with the top and bottom surfaces.